Hotel and Restaurant Museum

 The Hotel and Restaurant Museum (Hotelli- ja ravintolamuseo) specializes in the history of Finnish hotels, restaurants, cafés, tourism and culinary culture.
-The museum is located in Kaapelitehdas, Helsinki, Finland.
-The museum was first opened in 1971 but has operated in its present premises since 1993.
-The museums collection includes about 20,000 artifacts and other objects from restaurants, bars, diners, spas and hotels.
-Museum's archives include about 38,000 photographs, menus and other documents.
-Museum also takes care of the Alko store museum's collection.
+The museum has been located in Kaapelitehdas, Helsinki, Finland since 1993.
+Since the museum's opening in 1971, it has grown in scope: the museum was originally aimed towards hotel and restaurant students, but it now serves a wide range of audiences.
+The Hotel and Restaurant Museum aims to highlight the shared cultural heritage and social significance of food and drink culture in Finland.
+The museum's collection includes artifacts from restaurants, bars, diners, spas and hotels.
+These artifacts encompass a variety items like photographs, menus and other documents.